yewstack/yew/docs/getting-started/project-setup.md

 Your local development environment will need a couple of tools to compile, build, package and debug your Yew application.

-## Install Rust, Rustup and Cargo
+## Installing Rust

-To install Rust compiler, Rustup package manager and the Cargo build tool, follow the [official instructions](https://www.rust-lang.org/tools/install).
+To install Rust follow the [official instructions](https://www.rust-lang.org/tools/install).

 :::important
 The minimum supported Rust version (MSRV) for Yew is `1.45.0`.
 Older versions can cause unexpected issues accompanied by incomprehensible error messages.